Westby community comes together to make lefse for lutefisk dinner

 People are also reading…

-Janet Johnson, a volunteer from the community, was also a first-time helper.
-She said she was also among those who made lefse on Jan.
+Janet Johnson, a volunteer, was also a first-timer among those who made lefse on Jan.
 7.

-It was Hutfless’ first time helping make lefse for the dinner.
+It was Hutfless’ first time as well.
 “I moved back from Nebraska; this is my home congregation.
 We’re learning as we go.”

-Leum, another first-time lefse-maker for the meal, said that when her mother-in-law and brother-in-law made lefse at home, her job was flipping it on the grill.
+Leum, another first-timer, said that when her mother-in-law and brother-in-law made lefse at home, her job was flipping it on the grill.
 “I’m learning to roll.”

 Those who were rolling out the dough did so on round pastry boards covered with pastry cloths sprinkled with flour.
 The rolling pins were encased in fabric rolling pin covers.
 The fabric on both the pastry boards and rolling pins absorb any moisture and excess flour.
 The cloths also keep everything in place as one rolls out the dough.